17 House Democrats threaten to tank Biden’s tax plan over SALT deduction

-Seventeen House Democrats from New York state on Tuesday threatened to withhold their votes for President Biden’s tax proposals if the final plan doesn’t repeal a $10,000 cap on a prized state and local tax deduction.
+Seventeen House Democrats from New York State on Tuesday threatened to withhold their votes for President Biden’s tax proposals if the final plan doesn’t repeal a $10,000 cap on a prized state and local tax deduction.

 The 2017 Republican tax law imposed the cap on the deduction, known as SALT in tax-speak.

 Democrats, and some blue-state Republicans, have been gunning to restore the benefit ever since.

 “At the end of the day, we must fix this injustice.
-No SALT, no deal,” said Rep. Tom Suozzi, one of the New York Democrats leading the new charge.
+No SALT, no deal,” said Rep. Tom Suozzi, one of the New York Democrats leading the most recent charge.

-House Speaker Nancy Pelosi and the Democrats hold a razor-thin 218-211 majority in the chamber, giving the party almost no room for error on any bill that doesn’t win bipartisan support.
+Speaker Nancy Pelosi and the Democrats currently hold a razor-thin 218-211 majority in the House, giving the party almost no room for error on any bill that doesn’t win bipartisan support.

-The new letter to party leadership from the increasing number of SALT holdouts left the other members a bit more wiggle room than Mr. Suozzi’s line in the sand.
+The new letter to party leadership from the increasing number of SALT hold-outs left the other members a bit more wiggle room than Mr. Suozzi’s line in the sand.

-“This issue is so critical to our state and our constituents that we will reserve the right to oppose any tax legislation that does not include a full repeal of the SALT limitation,” the lawmakers said.
+“This issue is so critical to our state and our constituents that we will reserve the right to oppose any tax legislation that does not include a full repeal of the SALT limitation,” the members said.

 They concluded by saying they “will not hesitate to oppose” any tax legislation that doesn’t fully restore the deduction.

 Reps.
-Alexandria Ocasio-Cortez and Kathleen Rice were the only two members of the state’s House Democratic delegation who didn’t sign the letter.
+Alexandria Ocasio-Cortez and Kathleen Rice were the only two members of the state’s House Democratic delegation who didn’t join in signing the letter.

-Senate Majority Leader Charles E. Schumer and Sen. Kirsten E. Gillibrand, New York’s two Democratic senators, are vocal proponents of restoring the break.
+Senate Majority Leader Charles E. Schumer and Sen. Kirsten Gillibrand, New York’s two Democratic U.S. senators, are vocal proponents of restoring the break.

 “I fully support SALT restoration,” Ms. Gillibrand said Tuesday.